 Commercial applications of the visual arts attract students who major in graphic design.
 The graphic designer helps society clarify its messages.
 Students learn to speak in this visual language of type, color, image and text in an articulate and responsive manner.
-The fine art background of the core focuses and informs all design practice.
+The fine art background of the core courses helps to focus and inform all design practice.

 Click here to see examples of student work from the SAU Art Department.
 (Requires Flash plug-in.)